mch1307/gomotics/README.md

 ### Binaries

+Download your platform binary from the release page, extract the executable from the archive.

+## Running
-Download your platform binary from the release page, unzip archiveto extract the executable.
-It will run with default config if you do not provide a configuration file.
+gomotics will run with default config if you do not provide a configuration file.
 If you need specific parameters, provide a toml config file as follows:

 ```
 [server]